plazi/O3RT/README.md

-# o3rt
+# O3RT

-Repository for the Open Refine-Refindit Reconciliation Tool
+Repository for the Open Refine-Refindit Reconciliation Tool.